As usual, we'd like to especially invite presentations on practical use of LaTeX, plain TeX, ConTeXt, MetaPost, and the rest of the TeX family.

 However, none of the above should be taken as exclusionary: presentations on new TeX developments, publishing, or any topic related to the TeX world are also happily considered.

-If you'd like to make a presentation at the conference, please submit a title and abstract via email (plain ASCII is fine, or any TeX format—but no footnotes, please) to email@example.com by May 1, 2018, and also specify your affiliation as you would like it listed in the program.
+If you'd like to make a presentation at the conference, please submit a title and abstract via email (plain ASCII is fine, or any TeX format—but no footnotes, please) to firstname.lastname@example.org by May 1, 2018, and also specify your affiliation as you would like it listed in the program.
 Earlier submissions are greatly appreciated.
-Please also write us at that same email address for any questions, suggestions, expressions of interest, etc.
+Please also write us at that same email address for any questions, suggestions, expressions of interest, etc. And don't forget to register for the conference.

 Submissions after the deadline will be considered, indeed gratefully received, as long as space is available.
 But to ease our planning, please at least contact us by the deadline.